seetransparent/addax/README.md

 ## Getting started

-`addax` exposes the contentes of a (configurable) directory in S3 that act as the general root.
+`addax` exposes the contents of a (configurable) s3 bucket to HTTP clients.
 The clients trying to access the files must authenticate themselves providing a token parameter in the url.
-Each token grants access to one (and only one) directory in the general root and all its subdirectories.
-If the request does not have a token or if the provided token does not match the directory in the file path, the request is denied.
-If the authentication is successful, `addax` will generate the corresponding s3 url for the requested file and answer with a redirection.
+Each token grants (recursive) access to one (and only one) directory in the bucket.
+If the request does not have a token or if the provided token does not match the directory in the requested path, the request is denied.
+If the authentication is successful, `addax` will generate the corresponding presigned s3 url for the requested file and answer with a redirection.

 The commands `addax adduser <s3-user-directory>` and `addax rmuser
 <s3-user-directory>` are used to generate or remove a token for the given